All You Need Is Kill: Live-action film

 Edge of Tomorrow is a 2014 American science fiction action film based on the novel.
 The film, directed by Doug Liman and produced by Warner Bros.
 Pictures and Village Roadshow, stars Tom Cruise as William Cage (the film's counterpart to Keiji Kiriya) and Emily Blunt as Rita Vrataski.
 The setting is changed to Western Europe, with the battle being a strike into Normandy that begins at Heathrow Airport.
 The ending is also significantly different from the original novel the film is based on.
 The film was released in theaters on May 30, 2014, in the United Kingdom, June 6, 2014, in North America, and July 4, 2014, in Japan.

 Anime film

 An anime film adaptation was announced on March 13, 2025.
 The film is produced by Warner Bros.
 Japan, animated by Studio 4°C and directed by Kenichiro Akimoto.
 The film is a retelling of the story from another point of view from the original novel and the American film adaptation.
-The film premiered on June 9, 2025, during the Annecy International Animation Film Festival, and is set to open in Japanese theaters on January 9, 2026.
+The film premiered on June 9, 2025, during the Annecy International Animation Film Festival, and opened in Japanese theaters on January 9, 2026.
 The theme song is "Tsuretette" performed by Akasaki.
-GKIDS licensed the film for distribution in North America, the UK, Ireland, Australia and New Zealand, and will release it on January 16, 2026.
+GKIDS licensed the film for distribution in North America, the UK, Ireland, Australia and New Zealand, and it opened in North American theaters on January 16, 2026.